Skip to content

 What is shared physical custody for child support in Maryland?

-Maryland defines shared physical custody for child support purposes as each parent having the child for at least 35% of annual overnights (approximately 128 nights per year).
+Maryland defines shared physical custody for child support purposes as each parent having the child for at least 25% of annual overnights (approximately 92 nights per year, changed from 35% effective October 2020 via HB 269).
 When this threshold is met, Maryland uses a separate shared custody formula that reduces the basic obligation to account for the direct costs each parent incurs during their parenting time.

 What income counts for Maryland child support?